yonas-g/yonas-g.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I am a masters student in Egnineering Artificial Intelligence at [Carnegie Mellon University](https://cmu.edu).
+I am a masters student in Egnineering Artificial Intelligence at [Carnegie Mellon University (CMU)](https://cmu.edu).
 I am interested in the applications of machine learning and deep learning for speech processing.
 I am currently working on leveraging deep learning based models for automatic speech recognition, especially focusing on African languages in a low resource multilingual setup.
 I am also interested in the application of machine learning to the field of earth observation, currently working on flood extent prediction using opensource satellite imagery data.

+Prior to joining CMU, I was a software engineer at [Paga](https://mypaga.com) where I worked on building and scaling the backend infrastructure for the Paga mobile money platform focusing on the Paga agent network system.
+I have a Bachelors degree in Software Engineering from the [Addis Ababa Science and Technology University, Ethiopia](https://aastu.edu.et).